Jordan Lasker

-Jordan Lasker (also known by internet handle Crémieux) is an American internet personality and independent researcher who argues for a genetic relationship between race and intelligence.
-He has promoted eugenics and natalism.
-On X and Substack, Lasker is known for compiling charts on what he calls the "Black-White IQ gap".
-His research on race and intelligence has been criticized by academics as an example of pseudoscience entering the mainstream.
+Jordan Lasker (also known on social media as Crémieux Recueil) is an American internet personality and independent researcher.

+He is also known on X and Substack for compiling charts on what he calls the "Black-White IQ gap", and discussing GLP-1 receptor agonists.

+His views on race and intelligence have been criticized as an example of pseudoscience entering mainstream academia.
+He has been associated with natalism.

 Background

-Lasker was a PhD student at Texas Tech University.
-He was raised as a Christian and is believed to have converted to Judaism in college.
-He resides at Macon, Georgia.

-In 2025, an investigation by the magazine Mother Jones found that between 2014 and 2016 Lasker had made many anti-Semitic and racist posts on Reddit under the pseudonym Faliceer.
-In 2016, the account Faliceer self-identified as a "Jewish White Supremacist Nazi".
-He also wished Adolf Hitler a happy birthday, promoted eugenics and attacked interracial relationships.
+In 2019, Lasker listed himself at the University of Minnesota-Twin Cities' economics department, an affiliation The Chronicle of Higher Education could not corroborate.
+As of 2022, Lasker was a PhD student at Texas Tech University.

-Lasker uses the X account Crémieux Recueil named after the 19th-century French politician Adolphe Crémieux.
-In July 2025 he had more than 260,000 followers.
+Lasker uses the pseudonym Crémieux Recueil after the 19th-century French politician Adolphe Crémieux.
+The Verge noted Crémieux excluded Muslims from French citizenship.

 Career

-Lasker has argued that crime is genetic and has compiled race and intelligence charts on X and Substack.
-Lasker is a hereditarian who has supported the racialist research of Richard Lynn.
+Researcher

+Lasker is known for supporting the view that there is a genetic relationship between IQ and race, a position that is rejected by mainstream science.

-In 2019, Lasker co-authored a controversial paper, "Global Ancestry and Cognitive Ability" with Bryan Pesta, John G. R. Fuerst, and Emil Kirkegaard.
-The paper cited data from the National Institutes of Health’s (NIH) Database of Genotypes and Phenotypes.
-An investigation found that the paper's principal investigator Bryan Pesta had violated his data-use agreement by uploading restricted data to an "unapproved online forensic DNA-phenotyping service".
+In 2019, Lasker co-authored a paper "Global Ancestry and Cognitive Ability" with Bryan Pesta, John G. R. Fuerst, and Emil Kirkegaard, which cited data from the National Institutes of Health’s (NIH) Database of Genotypes and Phenotypes; it was referred to as "racial hereditarian research" by a 2024 paper.
+An investigation later found that the 2019 paper's principal investigator Bryan Pesta had violated his data-use agreement by uploading restricted data to an "unapproved online forensic DNA-phenotyping service".
 The NIH ordered Pesta to destroy any copies of the dataset by June 2021.
-Pesta’s institution, Cleveland State University stated that Lasker had retained an unauthorized copy of the dataset.
-Pesta was later dismissed from his position at Cleveland State University.
+Pesta was later dismissed from his institution, Cleveland State University.
+The university also stated that John Fuerst had retained an unauthorized copy of the dataset.

-In 2020, Lasker co-authored a meta-analysis defending hereditarianism, "Racial and ethnic group differences in the heritability of intelligence" with John G. R. Fuerst, Emil Kirkegaard, Jan te Nijenhuis and Bryan Pesta.
-The meta-analysis was denounced as a "racially motivated and poorly executed work" by psychologist Eric Turkheimer.
+In 2020, Lasker co-authored a meta-analysis which concluded that intelligence heritability estimates do not substantially differ across racial and ethnic groups, "Racial and ethnic group differences in the heritability of intelligence" with John G. R. Fuerst, Emil Kirkegaard, Jan te Nijenhuis and Bryan Pesta.
+Psychologist Eric Turkheimer described the publication as a "racially motivated and poorly executed work".